ccyip/oadt/popl22.md

 scripts.

-Our formalization takes inspiration and ideas from the following work, though does not directly depend on them:
+Our formalization takes inspiration and ideas from the following work, though not directly depends on them:
 - [Software Foundations](https://softwarefoundations.cis.upenn.edu/): a lot of
   our formalization is inspired by the style used in Software Foundations.
 - [The Locally Nameless